 - An Additional Premium Payment of ten percent (10%) of the Purchase Price is due six (6) months after the date of the Option Agreement.
 An Additional Premium Payment of five (5%) is due six (6) months after the second Additional Premium Payment or (ii) thirty (30) days after Sponsor declares the Offering Plan effective.
 The balance of the Purchase Price is due and payable at closing.

-- The Option Agreement will not be binding on Sponsor until a Purchaser receives a copy of the Option Agreement executed by or on behalf of Sponsor.
+- The Option Agreement will not be binding on the Sponsor until a Purchaser receives a copy of the Option Agreement executed by or on behalf of the Sponsor.

 - The Option Agreement is not contingent upon financing.
 However, there is no restriction on obtaining financing imposed by either the Sponsor or the Apartment Corporation.